openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    casting context
    type

-A cast expression type is always the target type.
+Cast expression type is always the target type.

 The result of a cast expression is a value, not a variable (even if the operand expression is a variable).